 This opinion article was written by Dr. Maša Popovac, PhD in psychology and cyberbullying expert, University of Buckingham.
-For more like this, see our education newsfeed.

 This is particularly important when we consider the impact that ICTs have on younger users and their social and emotional development.
 While ICTs, such as smartphones and the internet, provide a vast range of benefits, they are also the tools through which children experience or perpetrate cyberaggression and cyberbullying.